lukecav/twentyseventeen/README.md

->## This Project is not being actively developed on GitHub Anymore
+>## This project is not being actively developed on GitHub anymore

 > Initial development for Twenty Seventeen happened on GitHub.
 Please do not create issues or send pull requests.
 Submit patches to WordPress Core https://make.wordpress.org/core/components/themes/ instead.